Matthew Taylor (political strategist): Career

 Taylor has been awarded honorary degrees from the universities of Brighton, Northampton and Warwick, and is a visiting professor at Nottingham Trent University.
-He has sat on a number of Governmental committees and inquiries on topics including higher education in Wales, the role of elected councillors, innovation in children's services and spinning out public services as social enterprises.
+He has sat on a number of governmental committees and inquiries on topics including higher education in Wales, the role of elected councillors, innovation in children's services and spinning out public services as social enterprises.

+Matthew Taylor was interim Director of Labour Market Enforcement from August 2019 to January 2021.

 He is a regular panellist on Radio 4's Moral Maze, devised and presents the discussion programme, Agree to Differ, which was first broadcast in 2014, and is an occasional presenter of Analysis.
-His opinions pieces have been published in several national newspapers, he has a monthly column with the Local Government Chronicle, writes occasional book reviews for Management Today and has contributed extended essays to publications such as Political Quarterly and written pamphlets and chapters for a number of books.
+His opinion pieces have been published in several national newspapers, he has a monthly column with the Local Government Chronicle, writes occasional book reviews for Management Today and has contributed extended essays to publications such as Political Quarterly and written pamphlets and chapters for a number of books.

 As well as his annual RSA Chief Executive lecture, he is a regular public speaker on topics including public service reform, social trends and education policy.
 He has chaired lectures and conferences for many organisations including the RSA, the Heritage Lottery Fund, Intelligence Squared and the Cabinet Office.

-In December 2020, he announced that he would be standing down from the RSA in 2021, subsequently being appointed as Chief Executive of the NHS Confederation.
+In December 2020, he announced that he would be standing down from the RSA in 2021, subsequently being appointed as the chief executive of the NHS Confederation.

+In 2024 he has argued for a renewed social contract for health and integrated care systems.